-Atrophic are the most common type of acne scarring.
-Destruction and loss of collagen and elastin in the dermis, as well as atrophy in the superficial subcutaneous fat result in contraction and subsequent tethering down of the epidermis.
+Atrophic scars are the most common type of acne scarring.
+Destruction and loss of tissue, as well as atrophy in the superficial subcutaneous fat result in contraction and subsequent tethering down of the epidermis.

 Atrophic scarring can be categorised into the following groups: